MrWillCom/awesome/README.md

 *   [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer

-*   [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers
+*   [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers.
+Support deepseek-r1

 *   [christianvmm/folderart](https://github.com/christianvmm/folderart) - Custom folder icons for macOS.